schauveau/libvop/README.md

 # libvop
-A C++ library to do arithmetic on unary function
+A C++ library to do arithmetic on unary functions